 Using measures makes beverage stock control much easier.
 Knowing exactly what amount of alcohol went in what beverage can help you calculate a better cost of goods sold, and better inform stocking decisions going forward.

-What licences do I need for alcohol delivery and click and collect?
+What licence do I need for alcohol delivery and click and collect?

-To offer alcohol delivery, restaurant will need much the same license they’d need for any alcohol sales: a premises license and personal license.
+To offer alcohol delivery, restaurants will need much the same licence they’d need for any alcohol sales: a premises licence and personal licence.

-Before implementing alcohol delivery, a business needs to authorise the supply of alcohol for consumption off premise by ticking a box on the second page of their premises license.
-In order for off premise sales to be legal, the beverages must be packaged and labelled for the customer on the licensed premises and nowhere else.
+Before implementing alcohol delivery, a business needs to authorise the supply of alcohol for consumption off-premise by ticking a box on the second page of their premises licence.
+In order for off-premise sales to be legal, the beverages must be packaged and labelled for the customer on the licensed premises and nowhere else.

 Licensing authorities also expect that: